Cheesy Squash Casserole

 Spice it Up!

-The great thing about this dish is that it delivers amazing flavor.
+How do you give squash more flavor?
+Spice it up!
+With its cheesy filling and buttery cracker topping, this dish delivers amazing flavor.
 Just by changing spices, herbs, or even cheeses, you can feast on a unique dish with ultimately the same base of squash, cheese, eggs, and milk.
-By adding cumin, or thyme, or using Swiss cheese, you’ve got an entirely different flavor from practically the same dish!
+Sprinkle on cumin or thyme to taste, add Swiss cheese or even sour cream, and you’ve got an entirely different flavor from the same basic squash casserole!

 What do I Serve with Squash Casserole?